thetawavegame/thetawave-legacy/book/src/gameplay.md

 # Gameplay

-In space_shooter_rs, you play as as a spaceship defending an objective.
+In space_shooter_rs, you play as a spaceship defending an objective.
 The goal of the game is to survive levels by destroying enemies, collecting consumables, buying items, and defeating the final boss.